Skip to main content

 Texas Statute of Limitations

-Paralysis Injury Accidents in Bastrop
+Paralysis Injury Cases in Bastrop

 • The city sits along the Colorado River about 30 miles southeast of Austin, with Highway 71 serving as the primary commuter route